PSYCHE-SAIL/frontend/README.md

 ### ⭐🚀 Features

-- **AI Therapist Interaction:** Engage in conversational interactions with an AI therapist designed to provide emotional support and guidance.
+- **AI Therapist Interaction**: Experience empathetic conversations with our AI therapist, enhanced with prompt-engineered Gemini API.
+Each response is imbued with a human touch, integrating unique thought processes for a more genuine interaction, elevating the chatbot experience significantly.

 - **Cognitive Behavioral Therapy (CBT) Techniques:** Incorporate evidence-based cognitive behavioral therapy techniques to address negative thought patterns and promote positive behavior change.

+- **Recreational Activity Suggestions**: Explore nearby recreational activities and venues using the Google Maps API.
+Receive personalized recommendations tailored to your location and preferences, helping you discover new experiences to enhance your well-being and enjoyment.

+- **Mood Tracking and Progress Visualization:** Mood analysis through NLP for personalized insights.
+Graphical representation of emotional progress over time.

+- **Community Recommendations:** Tailored suggestions for online support groups and forums.
+Communities matched based on user's chat history and preferences.

+- **Support Groups with Anonymous Communication:** 24-hour anonymous support groups for peer connection.
+Vertex vector search for compatible matches in safe space.
+- **Books Recommendation using Google Books API:** Personalized book suggestions based on user's needs.
+Google Books API utilized for tailored recommendations.

+- **Motivational Videos Recommendations via YouTube API:** Inspiring video suggestions reflecting user's interests and struggles.
+Customized recommendations from YouTube API for emotional upliftment.
+- **Integration of Text-to-Speech (TTS) and Speech-to-Text (STT) Technology:** Voice-based interaction for accessibility and convenience.
+TTS and STT integration enhances user experience and engagement.
 - **Notifications for Check-Ins**: Stay connected and supported with regular check-in notifications.
 Receive reminders to check in with your progress and well-being, ensuring you stay on track with your goals and providing an opportunity to reflect on your journey.
 - **Mindfulness Exercises:** Access guided mindfulness exercises and relaxation techniques to reduce stress and improve emotional well-being.

 - **Privacy and Security:** Ensure user privacy and data security with robust encryption and adherence to privacy regulations. user anonymously chat with others going through the same and hence

 - **Personalized Therapy Sessions:** Access personalized therapy sessions tailored to individual needs and preferences.

-- **Peer Support Group Chat**: Engage in supportive group conversations with peers who share similar experiences anonymously, providing a safe space for sharing insights, experiences, and words of encouragement.

 - **Customizable Settings:** Customize the app settings to suit individual preferences, notifications, and therapy approach.